Meet the Principal...

 Jodie Burns grew up on a farm in southwest Missouri within the Spring River watershed on Center Creek.
 It was there that she was first inspired by nature and began to love the outdoors.
 Mrs. Burns studied science at Harding University, Searcy, AR, and obtained her B.S. in Biology.

 Ms. Burns performs American burying beetle surveys, flora & fauna surveys, stream surveys, Waters of the U.S. delineations & permit coordination, along with environmental project management.
 She is an active volunteer in the Society of Wetland Scientists (both the Central and South Central Chapters).
-Ms. Burns is also a member of both the Society of Freshwater Science and the Association of State Wetland Managers - participating in the societies' webinars and conferences as time allows.
+Ms. Burns is also a member of both the Society of Freshwater Science and the National Association of Wetland Managers - participating in the societies' webinars and conferences as time allows.

 A resident of Bentonville, Arkansas, since 1993, she lives with her husband and four sons, while enjoying the hobbies of gardening and quilting.